Pie115/VCFSimulator-SamukLab/README.md

 ```

 This will create a vcf output file by the name of myvcf1234, or myvcf followed by the seed given for the input.
 If input for replicates was given as a higher number than 1, 2 for example, then vcfsim will create two output files by the name of myvcf1234 and myvcf1235, adding one to the seed after every run.

+NOTE: An output file doesn't needed to be specified.
+If no output file is specified, then the vcf will be outputed to the command line.

 Screenshot of output file:
 <img width="1065" alt="Vcfsim Screenshot" src="https://github.com/Pie115/VCFSimulator-SamukLab/assets/6378028/ec374ec4-b57f-4666-9478-cd3462c46e4f">